IMPORTANT: The plagiarism policy information provided herein supersedes any other plagiarism policy information found in this course shell.

 - First Offense - A student who has a first offense of academic dishonesty on any assignment (e.g., essay, quiz, test, paper, discussion, oral assignment, group project, or project) will receive a grade of F and 0 points and a warning from the instructor.
 However, if it is on the final exam or project, they will receive an F for the course.

 - Second Offense - The sanction for a second offense in the same course is a failure of the course involved.
-If it is a second offense, but the first offense occurred in a different course, the student will still receive an F for the course in which he/she currently plagiarized.
+If it is a second offense, but the first offense occurred in a different course, the student will still receive an F for the course in which the student currently plagiarized.

 - Third Offense - Ordinarily, the sanction for a third offense of academic dishonesty is expulsion from the College.
 In all cases of academic dishonesty, the instructor will notify the student and the Provost and or designee.